 New Chase Freedom Unlimited® cardholders will Earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
-Earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.
+And earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.

-The 5% cash back (or 5X points per dollar) is valid for up to $12,000 in grocery purchases for the year (you will earn 1.5 points per dollar on groceries after that).
-That gives you a maximum earning of 60,000 bonus Chase Ultimate Rewards® points.
-If you transfer these points to a premium Chase card, such as the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, that's worth an estimated $750 to $900 in value when redeemed for travel through Chase Ultimate Rewards.
+That gives you a maximum earning of 62,000 bonus Chase Ultimate Rewards® points (20,000 points + up to 42,000 bonus points on grocery purchases).
+If you transfer these points to a premium Chase card, such as the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, that's worth an estimated $775 to $930 in value when redeemed for travel through Chase Ultimate Rewards.

 Chase Freedom Unlimited® Benefits

-- Complimentary three months of DashPass, DoorDash's subscription service that provides unlimited deliveries for a $0 delivery fee on DoorDash orders over $12.
+- Complementary three months of DashPass, DoorDash's subscription service that provides unlimited deliveries for a $0 delivery fee on DoorDash orders over $12.